ahrtr/gocontainer/README.md

 type Interface interface {
 	collection.Interface

-	// Len returns the length of this set.
-	Len() int
 	// Add adds the specified element to this set if it is not already present.
 	// It returns false if the value is already present.
 	Add(val interface{}) bool